-I am a doctoral candidate in Sociology at University of Illinois Chicago.
+I received my Ph.D. in Sociology at University of Illinois Chicago.
 I study the relationship between sexualities and digital media in the U.S., paying particular attention to intersections of gender, race and sexual identity.
 My work lies at the convergences of sexualities studies and science and technology studies, contributing to fields such as LGBT studies, Race and Ethnic Relations, Queer and Feminist Theory, Critical Heterosexuality studies and Media Studies.
 I have published “Respectable Promiscuity: Digital Cruising in an Era of Queer Liberalism” in the journal Sexualities on the way sexual politics affect technology use, and I have an article under review that explains the cultural logics used in the debate over hierarchies of “racial preferences” in gay male communities.

 My dissertation “Mediated Sexualities and the “Dating Apocalypse”: Gender, Race and Sexual Identity on Hookup Apps” intervenes in academic and popular debates about the social changes brought about by new technologies.
 Users of dating/hookup apps now number in the tens of millions and have received increasing attention in public discourse.
 They represent a significant touchstone in the ongoing debate about the effects of communication technology on social intimacy.
 Contrary to much popular and academic writing, I argue that the technology of these apps is not radically changing sexual practices or social norms.